 - Pop the popcorn using an air popper or other method.
 We use this hot air popper.

-- In a small saucepan, combine the butter, honey, pumpkin puree, cinnamon, and salt.
+- In a small saucepan, combine the oil, syrup, pumpkin puree, cinnamon, and salt.
 Cook over medium heat for a minute or two, stirring until all the ingredients are combined.

 - Measure two cups of plain popcorn and set aside.